 Rule Reference: §809.93(f)

-A Board or its child care contractor must ensure that parent travel time to and from the child care facility and the parent’s work, school, or job training site is included in determining whether to authorize reimbursement for full-day, part-day, or blended-day care.
+A Board or its child care contractor must ensure that parent travel time to and from the child care facility and the parent’s work, school, or job training site is included in determining whether to authorize payment for full-day, part-day, or blended-day care.

 Rule Reference: §809.93(i)

-A Board or its child care contractor must ensure that providers are not paid for holding spaces open .
+A Board or its child care contractor must ensure that providers are not paid for holding spaces open without a valid contracted slots agreement.

 Rule Reference: §809.93(g)

-Boards must ensure that Form 2450 or a locally developed notification of enrollment, is sent to the provider.
+F-302: Payment for Relative Providers

-F-302: Reimbursement for Relative Providers
+Boards must be aware that relative providers are paid based on actual attendance after care is provided.

-Boards must ensure that a relative child care provider is not reimbursed for days on which a child is absent.
+Boards must ensure that a relative child care provider is not paid for days on which a child is absent.

 Rule Reference: §809.93(c)